INTRODUCTION

 OVERVIEW OF THE TRAINING SCHEME

-At each level there is a training course, interim log book period, and assessment.
+At each level there is a training course, consolidation period, and assessment.
 The duration of each course varies - see the individual course details.
 The training courses at each level are broken into seminar type sessions on various instructing techniques and there is plenty of opportunity for ‘hands on’ practice of the topics covered.
 All of the techniques that will eventually be tested at the assessment are covered during the corresponding course.

-At the end of each training course candidates are also appointed an ‘adviser’, normally from the course staff.
-The adviser is a contact for the candidate to consult regarding logbook requirements or any other problems before assessment.
 Once the logbook requirements have been met the candidate can attend assessment.
-Candidates take as long as needed to complete log book requirements and return for assessments.
+Candidates take as long as needed to complete consolidation requirements and return for assessments.

 It should be noted that candidates are not necessarily required to complete any assessments.
 The scheme is available to those who wish to complete the training courses without undergoing any assessment.
 This would suit people who just wish to acquire more skills and knowledge but are not interested in working in the industry and hence do not require a qualification.